 - 2 tablespoons regular or dijon mustard

-- 1/2 teaspoon paprika (smoked is fine too)
+- ½ teaspoon paprika (smoked paprika works too)

 - 1.5 cups panko